briancpark/briancpark/README.md

 # @briancpark
 Hey there!
-My name is Brian, I study Computer Science at the University of California, Berkeley.
+My name is Brian, I studied Computer Science at the University of California, Berkeley.
+Currently, I am a Software Engineering Intern at Apple in Core OS, Vector and Numerics Group.
+This upcoming fall, I'll be a Computer Science Master's Student at College of Engineering, North Carolina State University.

 ## Links
 <p align="center">